 It is possible to get mercury poisoning by eating contaminated fish.
 Tuna, swordfish, and shark are more likely than other varieties to contain high concentrations of mercury.

-To prevent mercury poisoning, fishing has been prohibited in more than 3,000 lakes in the U.S.
+To prevent mercury poisoning, fishing has been prohibited in

 This is because crawling or playing on the floor can put them in close contact with mercury that has spilled from thermometers or other instruments.